 You could also ask them to find something that is not an item but more an action which they take a photo of with their phone or camera.
 So for instance it could be a team member trying on some red shoes or a team member shaking hands with a policeman.
 Or how about photos of specific street signs or a group photo of everyone up a tree.....Use your imagination and adapt the list to the number and ages in each group.

-It is not a theme suited to everyone but when you get a good gang together it can be a real laugh.
-Generally a murder mystery party is set around a meal so that is another factor to think about.
+Murder Mystery parties are not suited to everyone but when you get a good gang together it can be a real laugh.
+Generally a murder mystery party game is set around a meal so that is another factor to think about.

 Here is a murder mystery that was sent in by a teen who hosted her own murder mystery.
 This could give you some ideas for hosting your own.